While Reagan Mauled America

 A Titanic Undertaking

 So.
 Titan, the first book, is about the spaceship Ringmaster's mission to Saturn.
-Varley doesn't waste a lot of pages in trying to prove that this is "hard" science fiction or try to impress you with his detailed knowledge of electronics or astrogation and extrapolation of this technology -- the kind of thing doesn't date well.
+Varley doesn't waste a lot of pages in trying to prove that this is "hard" science fiction or try to impress you with his detailed knowledge of electronics or astrogation and extrapolation of this technology -- that kind of thing doesn't date well.
 He gives us just enough detail to make it more-or-less plausible, and does so efficiently, and then moves on.
 Mostly, he spends the first few pages introducing the cast.
 We learn that the captain is Cirocco Jones, a somewhat severe, multi-racial woman, and among the crew are Gaby Plauget, a female astronomer, two disturbing female clones in an incestuous relationship, and a couple of male crew members who generally don't feature as prominently in the story as the women.
 There is a no-nonsense presentation of their sexual relationships, erotic without slipping into bodice-ripping prurience.

 This might sound pedestrian, but I assure you it was fairly radical at the time.
 A female heroine -- incredibly competent, but not just written as a man with breasts.
 She's got issues, but they don't cripple her.
 And the men aren't parodies, but mostly they're just not that important.
 It's likely that Ripley, the heroine played by Sigourney Weaver in Alien, was inspired at least in part by Cirocco Jones.
 She's a serious bad-ass.
 And she, and Varley, never feel the need to apologize for this.
 She is knocked down, she's hurt, she's traumatized -- but she never goes all squishy.
 She gets it done.
 It was, I think, one of the first novels I had ever read that bothered to take female characters seriously, in their own right, and not just make them eye candy or foils or conquest material for the men.